Harachili/Harachili.github.io/content/CTFs_writeup/RSA/rsa8.md

 ```

 As soon as I read this, I didn't even want to download the file, since I thought it was a preliminary challenge just to make people understand how RSA works.
-But then I saw that it had few solves (even though it was the most solved challenge), so I decided to give it a try.
+But then I saw that it had few solves (even though it was the most solved crypto challenge), so I decided to give it a try.
 We can see the chall.py file:

 ```python